Phenacoccus graminum (western OR) and other species east of the Cascade Mountains

-Biology and life history Life history of these two species have not been completely studied on their grass hosts.
+Biology and life history Life histories of these two species have not been completely studied on their grass hosts.
 Adult females are present in late May through June on the Palouse.

 - lambda-cyhalothrin (Warrior) at 0.02 to 0.03 lb ai/a.
 PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
 REI 24 hr.

 - lambda-cyhalothrin/chlorantraniliprole (Besiege) at 6.0 to 10.0 fl oz/acre.
 PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
 REI 24 hr.
 Do not exceed a total of 27.0 fl oz of Besiege or 0.09 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per year.